wsn-newsletter

 Has Anyone Predicted a Perfect March Madness Bracket?

-No one has ever filled out a perfect March Madness bracket—that is, nobody until you this year!
+No one has ever filled out a perfect March Madness bracket - but maybe you could break the streak this year!

 Look, to call a perfect bracket a long shot would be an understatement.
 With one in 9.2 quintillion odds (boosted to 1 in 120.2 billion for regular fans, per the NCAA), it’s going to take quite the draw to reach perfection.